Filmation: Closing

+Filmation had been in decline for the prior three years due to the saturation of syndicated cartoons which made it increasingly difficult to sell its shows to television stations.
+Its 1987 Christmas movie Pinocchio and the Emperor of the Night had also been a box-office bomb.
+Additionally, Filmation had higher operating costs than the industry's average due to the insistence from Lou Scheimer himself on keeping all animation work in the United States instead of outsourcing to lower price studios in Asia as most of its competitors did.
+Also, the new European owners were only interested in Filmation's back catalogue and had no intention of keeping the studio opened.

 The last shows produced by Filmation were Ghostbusters and BraveStarr, and the company's last production was the feature film Happily Ever After (a sequel to the story of Snow White); this film was produced from 1986 to 1988, and was theatrically released in the United States five years later, in 1993.
 Also, at the time of the closing, two new animated series, Bugzburg (a spin-off of Pinocchio and the Emperor of the Night, concerning insect characters who had shown up in that movie) and Bravo (a spin-off of BraveStarr), were beginning production.